-On this edition of No Holds Barred, host Eddie Goldman spoke with MMA legend and the best MMA fighter of the 1990s, Frank Shamrock
+On this edition of No Holds Barred, host Eddie Goldman spoke with Gene Dermody, the "Godfather of LGBT wrestling" and the founder of Wrestlers WithOut Borders (WWB)

 The No Holds Barred theme song is called "The Heist", which is also available on iTunes by composer Ian Snow

 No Holds Barred is free to listen to and is sponsored by:

 .
 The mixed martial arts community comes to New York City July 26 and 27, 2014, for the fifth annual MMA World Expo, featuring the Fighters Source U.S. Nationals amateur MMA tournament, two days of ADCC no-gi and gi grappling tournaments, MMA fighters, seminars with world-class trainers, vendors, panel discussions, catch wrestling competition, and much more.
 The MMA World Expo

 takes place Saturday, July 26, and Sunday, July 27, 2014, at the Jacob Javits Center in New York City.